jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (b) that such an order is in force under that Act in respect of that person.

 ### 28 Effect of revocation or surrender of firearms licence
-(1) On the revocation or surrender of a firearms licence, the person who was the holder of that licence shall, on demand, deliver every firearm, pistol, or restricted weapon in his possession or under his control to a member of the Police.
+(1) On the revocation or surrender of a firearms licence, the person who was the holder of that licence shall, on demand, deliver every firearm, pistol, prohibited magazine, prohibited part, or restricted weapon in his possession or under his control to a member of the Police.
-(2) Any person whose firearms licence is revoked or surrendered may, at any time within 3 months thereafter or such longer period as the Commissioner may allow, sell or otherwise dispose of any firearm, pistol, or restricted weapon owned by him to a person approved for the purpose by a member of the Police.
+(2) Any person whose firearms licence is revoked or surrendered may, at any time within 3 months thereafter or such longer period as the Commissioner may allow, sell or otherwise dispose of any firearm, pistol, prohibited magazine, prohibited part, or restricted weapon owned by him to a person approved for the purpose by a member of the Police.
-(3) Subject to subsection (2), all firearms, pistols, or restricted weapons delivered to a member of the Police pursuant to this section may be detained for such period as the Commissioner thinks fit, or may, in the discretion of the Minister of Police, become the property of the Crown, free and discharged from all right, title, or interest possessed in respect thereof by any other person.
+(3) Subject to subsection (2), all firearms, pistols, prohibited magazines, prohibited parts, or restricted weapons delivered to a member of the Police pursuant to this section may be detained for such period as the Commissioner thinks fit, or may, in the discretion of the Minister of Police, become the property of the Crown, free and discharged from all right, title, or interest possessed in respect thereof by any other person.
-(4) The Minister of Finance shall pay out of a Crown Bank Account compensation for the value of all firearms, pistols, or restricted weapons delivered to a member of the Police under this section and which have become the property of the Crown as hereinbefore provided.
+(4) The Minister of Finance shall pay out of a Crown Bank Account compensation for the value of all firearms, pistols, prohibited magazines, prohibited parts, or restricted weapons delivered to a member of the Police under this section and which have become the property of the Crown as hereinbefore provided.
 (5) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who contravenes subsection (1).

 ### 29 Application for endorsements in respect of pistol or restricted weapon